 What are your feelings now?

 What can I say?
 I'm glad it's over.
 It was a long, long match and I wish it had been over in the first all-in, or the second, or the third, or the fourth, but unfortunately that wasn't the case.
 Chip put up a tough fight, and he's a great player, and given his career, I really feel that he deserves this win.
 He played phenomenally throughout the tournament.
 So I'm not that disappointed.
 If you had told me when I came into today that I would get second place, I would have been really happy.
-I outlasted some poker legends like Doyle Brunson and T.J.
+I outlasted some poker legends like T.J.
 Cloutier, and I busted Phil Ivey and Jim Bechtel.

 And winning the second prize in this tournament is probably more prestigious than most of the other bracelets this year.
 I mean, has there ever been a non-Main Event with a million dollar first place prize?
 (Bloch got $1,029,600 for his 2nd place finish.)
 It feels like half a bracelet almost or even more than that.